 WHO WE ARE

-Based out of the rural region of Humboldt County, EPIC is surrounded by industrial timberlands and federal public land, where the health of our forests, watersheds, and wildlife is vital to the rich cultural and traditional practices of our community.
-Our region is home to the Earth’s largest remaining stands of old-growth redwood trees, the striking Trinity Alps, the largest undammed river in California (the Smith River), and other unique natural features.
+Based in the coastal community of Arcata in the rural region of Humboldt County on the North Coast of California, EPIC is surrounded by industrial timberlands and state/federal public lands, where the health of our forests, watersheds, and wildlife is vital to the rich cultural and traditional practices of our local communities.
+Our region is home to the Earth’s largest remaining stands of old-growth redwood trees, the striking Trinity Alps, the largest undammed river in California (the Smith River), and many other unique natural features.

-EPIC works extensively with the people and local communities in the region, understanding that the environment of Northern California is an interconnected whole consisting of people, flora and fauna.
-EPIC’s goal is to protect Northwestern California so that people may live harmoniously in a community of all beings, one that respects and cares for the landscape in a way that demonstrates a serious commitment to the well being of the future generations.
+EPIC works extensively with the people and communities in the region, understanding that the environment of Northern California is an interconnected whole consisting of flora, fauna, and people.
+EPIC’s goal is to protect Northwest California so that people may live harmoniously in a community of all beings, and one that respects and cares for the landscape in a way that demonstrates a serious commitment to the wellbeing of the future generations.

 © ClaryZulettePhoto 2020